-WAC 246-370-080 Indoor Air Quality
+WAC 246-370-070 Indoor Air Quality and Ventilation

-Summary of changes: 080 Indoor Air Quality
+Summary of changes: 070 Indoor Air Quality and Ventilation

-• New Section: Sets prescribed indoor air quality requirements like radon testing and pest management planning
+• New Section: Sets prescribed indoor air quality requirements like radon testing, pest management plan, carbon dioxide monitoring plan, and ventilation requirements.

-Language Comparison: 080 Indoor Air Quality
+Language Comparison: 070 Indoor Air Quality and Ventilation

-246-370-080 Draft 246-366- 246-366A-070 & -095 A school official shall: (1) Control sources of air contaminants by: (a) Excluding sources of potential air contaminants from a school facility; or (b) Providing a space with appropriately used and maintained ventilation to minimize student exposure to potential air contaminants; -095(4) Limit student exposure to air contaminants of public health importance produced by heat laminators, laser printers, photocopiers, and other office equipment by placing such equipment in appropriately ventilated spaces and providing instruction to users on how to operate and maintain equipment as recommended by the manufacturer.
+246-370-070 Draft 246-366-080 246-366A-090 -095 & -070 A school official shall ensure: (1) The implementation of a written indoor air quality plan within five years of the effective date of this section that includes: (a) Identified areas of indoor air quality concerns and development of preventive measures to address the concerns; (b) A schedule to perform routine inspections of heating, ventilation, and cooling systems; -095(3) Use and maintain mechanical exhaust ventilation installed for equipment or activities that produce air contaminants of public health importance or moisture. (c) An integrated pest management plan; (d) A plan for monitoring and mitigating carbon dioxide levels if required by subsection (7)(b)(iii) of this section; and (e) A plan with identified actions for ensuring health and safety for periods of increased health risk or poor outdoor air quality; (2) The control of air contaminant sources by: (a) Excluding sources of potential air contaminants from a school facility; or (b) Providing a space with appropriately used and maintained ventilation to minimize student exposure to potential air contaminants; -095(4) Limit student exposure to air contaminants of public health importance produced by heat laminators, laser printers, photocopiers, and other office equipment by placing such equipment in appropriately ventilated spaces and providing instruction to users on how to operate and maintain equipment as recommended by the manufacturer.
 (5) Take preventive or corrective action when pesticides, herbicides, or air contaminants of public health importance are likely to be drawn or are drawn into the building or ventilation system.

-(2) Develop and implement a plan to test for radon every five years in regularly occupied areas on or below ground level; (3) Prohibit the use of air fresheners, candles, or other products that contain fragrances; (4) Physically contain construction activities that generate emissions or conduct construction at times that minimize student exposure;
+246-370-070 Draft 246-366-080 246-366A-090 -095 & -070 (3) The development and implementation of a plan to test for radon every five years in regularly occupied areas on or below ground level; (4) The prohibition of air fresheners, candles, or other products that contain fragrances; (5) The minimization of student exposure to construction activities that generate emissions by physically containing the activities or conducting activities when students are not present;